PartyDAO/party-protocol/docs/governance.md

 # Governance Contracts

 After a crowdfund has acquired its NFTs, it creates a new governance `Party`, where the NFTs are transferred.
 Contributors are minted NFT memberships in the new Party, containing voting power equivalent to their contribution during the crowdfund.
-Voting power can be used to vote on proposals suggestion actions for the Party to execute.
+Voting power can be used to vote on proposals, which contain possible actions for the Party to execute.

 ---